h-fuzzy-logic/python-windspeed/README.md

 # Technical Highlights
 * Training set consisted of 70,000 366x366 JPG files (1 GB)
-* To improve performance, Google Collab's TPUs were used.
+* To improve performance, Google Collab's TPUs were used
-* JPG files were convered to TFRecord format and the TFRecord files were stored in a Google Bucket.
+* JPG files were convered to TFRecord format and the TFRecord files were stored in a Google Bucket
+* The TFRecords were streamed in batches to the model during training
+* During training, model checkpoints (for the Best MSE) are saved to Google Drive
+* At the end of training, the final model is also saved to Google Drive